cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 #### [Unraveling a Decade A Comprehensive Survey on Isolated Sign Language Recognition (2023)](https://ieeexplore.ieee.org/document/10350553)

-If you wanted to do image2gloss, which I don't, this could be a good one... or so I thought.
-Actually it contains quite a bit about video methods.
+This survey contains quite a bit about video methods actually, I misinterpreted the name at first.
 Talks about input modalities, fusion methods, datasets, etc.

 Interestingly it also does link a number of datasets with videos in them which might be relevant.
 This would be good to chase down.